veebch/palomino/README.md

 The viewer in the video is running on one [of these](https://www.veeb.ch/store/p/tickerxl), which is a Raspberry Pi Zero WH and a High Definition E-Paper Display in a custom frame.

 ## Prerequisites
+- A Working Volumio server on your LAN

-- A working Pi with waveshare 6inch HD ePaper attached
+- A Pi Zero running Rasblian, with waveshare 6inch HD ePaper attached
-- The Python module for [IT8951](https://github.com/GregDMeyer/IT8951) installed
+- The Python module for [IT8951](https://github.com/GregDMeyer/IT8951) installed on the Pi Zero

 ## Installation